jx2lee/lyric-generator/README.md

-# Tensorflow Predict Sentences on Farewell Lyric
+# Predict Sentences on Farewell Lyric using Tensorflow

 **Models**: